 The current divider formula and voltage divider formula are two different concepts used in electrical circuits to analyze and calculate the distribution of current and voltage, respectively.

 We can say that the CDR is used for parallel resistances to determine how current is distributed, while the voltage divider formula is used for series resistances to determine how voltage is distributed.
-Both formulas are applications of Ohm’s Law and are fundamental tools in analyzing electrical circuits.
+Both formulas are applications of Ohm’s Law and are fundamental tools in analyzing electrical circuits, including current through each resistor in a divider network.

-The CDR formula and voltage divider formula are two different concepts used in electrical circuits to analyze and calculate the distribution of current and voltage, respectively.
+The CDR formula and voltage divider formula are two different concepts used in circuit analysis to analyze and calculate the distribution of current and voltage drop across components, respectively.

 What is the Procedure for Calculating Using the Current Divider Rule Formula?